FP AWA Stats ### Basic Information Aggregate aggr1 Current-time Mon Jul 28 16:02:21 CEST 2014 Start-time Thu Jul 31 12:07:07 CEST 2014 Total runtime (sec) 264682 Interval length (sec) 600 Total intervals 442 In-core Intervals 1024 Summary of the past 442 intervals max Read Throughput 39.695 MB/s Wri

-Before converting an existing aggregate to a Flash Pool aggregate, you can determine whether the aggregate is I/O bound, and what would be the best Flash Pool cache size for your workload and budget.
+Before converting an existing aggregate to a Flash Pool aggregate, you can determine the best Flash Pool cache size for your workload and budget.
 You can also check whether the cache of an existing Flash Pool aggregate is sized correctly.

 In the following example, AWA was run on aggregate "aggr1".
 Here is the output of the awa print command after AWA had been running for about 3 days (442 10-minute intervals):